École Nationale Supérieure des Mines de Rabat: Doctoral program (PhD)

 The school also has a doctoral program open to students with a master's degree or equivalent.
 Doctoral students generally work in the laboratories of the school; they may also work in external institutes or establishments.
 The PhD program takes three to five years to complete.

+Research and Innovation

+Mines Rabat maintains several research laboratories and centers focused on industrial and technological innovation.
+The school's research activities are organized into specialized laboratories and research teams covering key areas aligned with Morocco's industrial and economic development priorities: